HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 Changing the HCA metadata schema
 ================================

-Changes to the HCA metadata schema, even seemingly minor ones, can have significant impact on the individual components of the DCP system.
-The DCP consortium therefore uses a review process that ensures all teams in the consortium approve of a schema change **before** it
+The HCA metadata schema defines the shape of metadata documents being exchanged between components of the DCP/2.
+It therefore constitutes a de-facto contract between those components.
+The DCP consortium reviews schema changes collectively to ensure that all teams in the consortium approve of a schema change **before** it

 - affects the master branch of the `metadata-schema`_ repository,

-- is published on `schema.humancellatlas.org`_, and
+- is published on `schema.humancellatlas.org`_, or

 - is used by metadata staged for import into the production instance of TDR